michaelferon/appalachia/Code/README.md

 maskInit.R
 ==========
-This file loads the `.hdf` files with the MOD44W v006 MODIS/Terra Land Water Mask 250m SIN Grid data, downloaded from [__USGS/EarthData__](https://lpdaac.usgs.gov/products/mod44wv006/).
-It converts these `HDF4` files, which are difficult to work with in `R`, into `netCDF` files.
-The `.nc` files do take substantially more disk-space, unfortunately; but, they are much easier to work with.
-This file then filters the data to include only those points that lie within our region of study.
+Loads the `netCDF` files with the MOD44W v006 MODIS/Terra Land Water Mask 250m SIN Grid data, downloaded from [__USGS/EarthData__](https://lpdaac.usgs.gov/products/mod44wv006/).
+These files were originally formatted in `HDF4`, a difficult format to work with in `R`.
+Prior to processing, make sure to convert from `.hdf` to `.nc`.
+This script then filters the data to include only those points that lie within our region of study.
 It then saves the data to `mask.Rdata`.

 mask.R
 ======
-This file loads `mask.Rdata` for processing.
-It applies the mask to the `X` data matrix and then, like `heatmaps.R`, produces an estimate, for each quadrant, of the proportion of days of above-average CH4 levels.
+Loads `mask.Rdata` for processing.
+It applies the land water mask to the `X` data matrix and then, like `heatmaps.R`, produces an estimate, for each quadrant, of the proportion of days of above-average CH4 levels.
 It does this monthly as well.
-Images are saved in the `~/Figures/proportions/mask-adjusted` folder, and results are saved to `propListAdj.Rdata`.
+Plots are saved in the `~/Figures/proportions/mask-adjusted` folder, and results are saved to `propListAdj.Rdata`.